uconneeb/evolution/grading.md

 .rightsideimage
 {% endcomment %}

-There are several sources of points that you can earn in this coursse:
+There are several sources of points that you can earn in this course:
 * **Exams** The course will offer four 100 point exams.
 Please take note of the dates of these exams on the [Schedule]({{ "/schedule" | relative }}) page and plan to be present to take all four exams.
 * **Participation** A total of 40 points will be derived from participating in activities during lecture.
 Not every lecture will have associated participation points, and the points will come from a variety of activities.
 There will probably be more than 40 points offered during the semester, but 40 is the maximum you can earn.
 * **Bonus** There will be 2-3 bonus exercises offered during the course for a total of 10 possible bonus points.
 The bonus points you earn can be used to make up for lost points on exams.